red-sayed/DiffieHellman/README.md

  \_____/   \_____/
 ```

-So, you have successfully traced the 'fingered-edition' DiffieHellman, but we're here for something much more difficult and interesting, you're here for education, doesn't it? ;) <br/><br/>
+So, you have successfully traced the 'fingered-edition' DiffieHellman, but we're here for something much more difficult and interesting, you're here for education, not for code, doesn't it? ;) <br/><br/>

 I'm joking, it's 'safed' by MIT Licence, it's fully your's. <br/><br/>